 Rates vary throughout the country with girls in the northern region of Alibori at a much higher risk of child marriage than those in the south.
-Girls from the poorest households, with limited educational attainment and living in rural areas are more likely to be married as children.
+Girls from poor families, with limited education and living in rural areas are more likely to be married as children.

 Child marriage occurs more frequently among girls who are the least educated, poorest and living in rural areas.
 In 2006, women aged 20-24 and living in rural areas were about 2.5 times as likely to be married/in union by age 18 than their urban counterparts.
 This urban-rural divide has increased by 37% since 2001.

-In 2010, Benin faced severe flooding, leaving more than 120,000 children displaced.
-Increased levels of poverty and insecurity after the floods are said to have exacerbated child marriage as families sought to secure a better future for their daughters, while some hoped to make a financial gain from the institution of bride price.
+In 2010, Benin faced the most severe flooding it has ever seen, leaving more than 120,000 children displaced.
+There are reports that the increased levels of poverty and insecurity after the floods exacerbated child marriage as families sought to secure a better future for their daughters and hoped to gain financially from the institution of bride wealth.